mongodb/mongodb-kubernetes-operator/docs/install-upgrade.md

      - [Procedure using kubectl](#procedure-using-kubectl)
 - [Upgrade the Operator](#upgrade-the-operator)
 - [Rotating TLS certificate for the MongoDB deployment](#rotating-tls-certificate-for-the-mongodb-deployment)

+## Prerequisites

+- A Kubernetes cluster with nodes with x86-64/AMD64 processors (either all, or a separate node pool)

 ## Install the Operator